rrthomas/nancy/README.md

 2. `I, Robot.txt`
 3. `3 Rules of Robotics.txt`

+Note that the filenames supplied to `cat` refer not to the input tree, but to the file system.

 Similarly, a command can be treated as literal text by putting a backslash in front of it: